SidneyRadwan/Desktop_Cleaner/README.md

  - Windows and MacOS compatible

- - Finds and sorts Mac OS screenshots of format e.g 'Screen Shot 2020-03-24 at 9.44.28 pm.png' into a special 'Screenshots' Folder
+ - Finds and sorts MacOS screenshots of format e.g 'Screen Shot 2020-03-24 at 9.44.28 pm.png' into a special 'Screenshots' Folder

  - Sorts remaining files by filetype into folders e.g 'cat.jpeg' gets stored into 'jpeg Files' Folder